Travel after Brexit: key FAQs for visiting the EU

 Yes and no; if your European Health Insurance Card (EHIC) is still valid, then you may still use it until it expires.
 However, most people will not be entitled to a new card.

 The UK government has launched a new scheme designed to offer free or reduced-rate medical treatment across 27 EU member states in the form of the UK Global Health Insurance Card (GHIC).

 It should also cover many pre-existing conditions although it is vital to check specific details.
 The new scheme will not apply in Iceland, Switzerland or Liechtenstein, while a different deal has been reached with Norway.
 You can apply for your free health card today.

 Please note, the GHIC is not intended to replace standard travel insurance.
 You can read more government advice on choosing the right travel insurance policy.

 Prepare for any weather: if there's one thing we can help you with it's the weather.
 Don't forget to check out our climate guides if you're thinking ahead and see our five-day forecasts if you're heading to the European Union within the coming few days.

-Please note: all information correct as of October 2019.
+Please note: all information correct as of August 2021.

 More about Europe

 Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

 - Summer holidays